Guide for Undocumented Individuals Traveling in the U.S.

 Do I need to have a REAL ID License to board?

-No. If you plan to use a state license to board an airplane, a REAL ID-compliant license will not be required until May 7, 2025.
-Even if you do not have a REAL ID, you can use another form of identification, such as a valid and unexpired foreign passport1.
+Yes, if you plan to use a state license to board an airplane.
+If you do not have a REAL ID, you can use another form of identification, such as a valid and unexpired foreign passport2.
 See above for a list of alternative identifications that can be used.

 Note: Individuals who do not meet all three requirements (proof of identity, state residency, and current legal presence in the U.S.) are ineligible to receive a REAL ID driver’s license.
 Read our REAL ID resource to learn about alternative forms of ID accepted by TSA.